add2cal/docs/src/application-manual/troubleshooting.md

 This usually already leads to it taking all the available width.
 Based on the used css, however, you might want to add something like `style="width:100%;"` to this container.
 For example, if the container uses a flexbox, explictly specifying the width is mandatory.

+## How can I make sure there is no data publicly available on the internet

+Per default, the event data and ics file are available to everybody who knows the link to it.
+We encourage search engines to not pick it up, but cannot guarantee this.

+This is basically necessary for things like email links or even the Add to Calendar Button to work properly.

+If you do not want this to happen - because, for example, you put sensitive information into the event details - you can set an event (or group) to private.
+Click the flap on the top of the big box at the beginning of the details page.

+A private event has no public ics file or landingpage.
+The Add to Calendar Button will also not work as it requires to pull the information via the web.
+However, you can still [generate ics files via our API](/api/miscellaneous.html#retrieve-ics-file-body).

+This makes it an ideal case for [dynamic checkout flows](/recipes/dynamic-checkout.html) with sensitive information!

 ## The Add to Calendar Button dropdown is behind other elements

 The dropdown gets rendered next to the button element with a higher z index.